Raising A Good Girl

 She bit her knuckle to keep from crying out, but a low moan escaped anyway.
 It sounded nothing like her, nothing like the good girl she was supposed to be.
 She closed her eyes and saw only her mother’s face, slack with need, and her father’s voice, hard and merciless: You’re mine.
 Say it.

-The pressure built, and built, and just as she felt herself about to burst, the door slammed open, flooding her bedroom with light and cold.
+The pressure built and built, and just as she felt herself about to burst, the door slammed open, flooding her bedroom with light.

 “Lily!”
 Her mother’s voice cut through the night.

-Lily jerked upright, hands flying to her chest, face wet with sweat and tears.
+Lily jerked upright, hands flying to her chest, panicking.
 For a moment she couldn’t move, couldn’t even breathe.
 Elizabeth stood in the doorway, her thin nightgown clinging damply to her heavy curves, hair wild around her shoulders.
 Her eyes darted to Lily’s hands, then to the tangle of quilt and sheets, and her mouth twisted in an expression of disapproval, and something else.

 “What do you think you’re doing?”
-Elizabeth whispered loudly, crossing the room in three strides.
+Elizabeth whispered loudly, crossing the room.

 Lily shrank away, heart hammering so loud she was certain her mother could hear it.

 Elizabeth rocked her, slow and steady, clutching Lily so close she almost couldn’t breathe.
 “Hush now, baby.
 Hush.
-I know it hurts.”
-She stroked Lily’s hair, the motions rougher than they’d ever been before, but not angry— not really.
+I know how you feel.”
+She stroked Lily’s hair, the motions rough, but not entirely angry.
 “It’s not your fault.
 You just have to be strong.
 Good girls don’t touch themselves there.
 Do you understand?”
 Her voice dissolved at the edges.
 “Do you?”

 Lily nodded, but the ache was still there, thick between her thighs, buzzing in the ends of her fingers.
 “But I don’t know what to do when it… happens,” she said in a rush, before she could lose her nerve.
 “It feels like something’s wrong.
 It’s itchy.
 And… hot.”